jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-movement-detroit-review.md

 Monday

-As the final day of the festival rolled around, one of the biggest surprises was [Hito's](https://www.facebook.com/hitoloveberlin/) set.
-Originally from Japan, but now living in Germany I’d never heard of her before.
-Playing vinyl, she dropped tracks like Sam Paginini’s Rave with Chocolate whilst waving to everyone.
+As the final day of the festival rolled around, one of the biggest surprises was [Hito](https://www.facebook.com/hitoloveberlin/), who I had never heard of before.
+Originally from Japan but now living in Germany, her vinyl sett included tracks like Sam Paginini’s 'Rave with Chocolate' whilst waving to everyone.
 Her smile and energy were infectious.

-[Inner City](https://www.facebook.com/InnerCityDetroit/) - the band who gave Detroit electronic music its first real chart success with late ‘80s tracks like "Good Life" and "Big Fun” also took to the stage.
-Fronted by Kevin Saunderson with Paris Grey on vocals, this live, 30th-anniversary performance boasted a new lineup joining original bandleader Dennis White.
+[Inner City](https://www.facebook.com/InnerCityDetroit/) - the band who gave Detroit electronic music its first real chart success with late ‘80s tracks like 'Good Life' and 'Big Fun' also took to the stage.
+Fronted by Kevin Saunderson with Paris Grey on vocals, this live 30th-anniversary performance boasted a new lineup joining original bandleader Dennis White.

 !\[](/img/inner city.jpg)